11 Aug The Only Three Questions To Ask When Hiring

 This is just one of the many messages I receive in my inbox, email@example.com.
 Mattias is asking a very good question here, plus he has hit the nail with the future of remote working.
 If you open the walls of your physical office and move your company to a virtual space, at least for a fraction of your team members, suddenly you can draw a much larger pool of talent and can also save a lot on salaries for certain positions.

-I agree with Mattias, for some positions we receive up to 1,000 applicants in a week’s time too.
+I agree with Mattias, for some positions we at my company Nanos receive up to 1,000 applicants in a week’s time too.
 So what is the best way to filter those candidates if you cannot afford a full HR department working for you yet?

 The next step would be to come up with the first introduction email where once again, you iterate on the key elements needed for this position and ask candidates if they possess these skills.
 You should also mention what is the title of the position, salary expectations, and other important highlights, and ask them 3–4 questions about themselves — what is important for you they have.
 Maybe it’s being able to speak a specific language natively, or video-editing skills, and again, ask them about their salary expectations.

 If you receive a response that you would consider as appropriate, ask them if they would be open for a small paid task, something that you might be able to recycle in your own workflow down the road.
 For instance, write, proofread, or translate content for a copywriter, or create a short animation video for a graphic designer with a script.